 Just be glad that you’re not trying to do this in France, where only 13 US states have any reciprocity, or Spain which has no US reciprocity at all for driver’s licenses.
 On the other hand, EU members Austria and Belgium allow you to automatically convert your US driver’s license without any test at all.
 As in most of the EU countries, those two countries also allow non-EU citizens to use their own license for 12 months, rather than only six months in Germany.
 (Expats staying in Germany for less than a year can apply for an exception to the six-month rule.)

 NOTE: The information in the tables below is subject to change.
-It is current as of July 2013. *Maryland added in October 2011.
+It is current as of August 2017.

 GERMANY – No test required